kochbj/kochbj.github.io/_pages/home.md

 # Hello!
 I'm Bernie.
 You can read the sidebar (or my CV) to learn a bit about me.
 I'm mostly using this site to share things I've been working on.
 Feel free to reach out if you'd like to chat!

-10/5/2021: "[Reduced Reused and Recycled](https://openreview.net/forum?id=zNQBIBKJRkd)" with Emily Denton, Alex Hanna and my advisor Jacob Foster accepted to NeurIPS as an oral presentation.
+10/5/2021: "[Reduced Reused and Recycled](https://openreview.net/forum?id=zNQBIBKJRkd)" with Emily Denton, Alex Hanna and my advisor Jacob Foster accepted to NeurIPS as an oral presentation!
 ### Tutorials
 {% include feature_row %}